-When the temperature was high, the thermal imaging camera clearly showed the beak in light red (so it was very warm).
-The bird was directing the heat to its beak.
-When it was colder, the heat remained in the toucan’s body and the camera showed the beak as blue.
+Scientists at Brock University in Canada and Estadual Paulista University in Brazil finally revealed the bill’s secret.
+They carried out tests in environmental temperatures between 50 and 95 degrees Fahrenheit (10 and 35 degrees Celsius).
+When the temperature was high, the thermal imaging camera clearly showed the bill in light red (so it was very warm).
+The bird was directing the heat to its bill.
+When it was colder, the heat remained in the toucan’s body and the camera showed the bill as blue.

-How Does This Beak A/C Work?
+How Does This Toucan Bill A/C Work?

-- Watch now on animalfunfacts.net:
+- Watch Now on animalfunfacts.net:

 - Rainforest Animals